bendtherules/blog-hashnode-backup/ck8dzlitm01atxjs1322jz9a2.md

 ### PropertyReference

 This `foo.bar` structure is defined in the spec as a [PropertyReference](https://tc39.es/ecma262/#sec-ispropertyreference).
-If you were assigning a value to the property of a object or primitive, anything that is valid as the Left Hand side of the assignment expression is a PropertyReference.
+If you were assigning a value to the property of a object or primitive, then anything that is valid as the Left Hand side of the assignment expression is a PropertyReference.

 So, PropertyReference = Reference + base is object or primitive